vinodkd/cuke4jas/readme.md

 * check how plugins/addons work in jasmine, and change code accordingly if required
 * create the cuke mode  - VERSION 1 DONE
 * create github project - DONE
-* contact jasmine devs and ask opinion
+* contact jasmine devs and ask opinion - DONE
 * add mode to converter to output blank step definition file.
 This should be real easy once the AST is in place.